Find out what prices are in your neighbourhood and we will tell you your living wage.

 An increasing number of professionals are interested in opportunities outside the U.S. And it's not the typical globetrotter - young and unattached - looking for work overseas.
 So don't rule yourself out.
 Check here your Salary Overseas.

-03/18/16 - The U.S. Department of Labor recently published its final rule on overtime regulations.
+09/23/16 - Twenty-one states are challenging the U.S. Labor Department in court in an effort to stop or delay the impending increases to the dollar-amount thresholds for most of the federal Fair Labor Standards Act’s so-called "white collar" exemptions.
 The new legislation provides overtime pay to low paid managers, who currently don't qualify for that.
 At the moment, under the federal law, if an employee makes at least $23,660 per year - or $455 per week - their employer doesn't have to pay them overtime.
 The new policy raises that bar to $47,476 annually or $913 per week for a full time worker.
 This new salary threshold will become effective on December 1, 2016.

 01/29/16 - The Obama administration announced plans to start collecting data on the earnings of women and minorities at large U.S. companies in order to address pay discrimination.
 Under the proposal The Equal Employment Opportunity Commission (EEOC) would require employers with 100 or more employees to provide the agency with detailed wage information, broken down by gender, race and ethnicity.
 Unlike a similar Labor Department rule proposed earlier, it would apply to all large businesses and not just federal contractors.